-An IND has detonated in a major urban environment and hundreds of people are crowding your emergency room.
+An improvised nuclear device (IND) has detonated in a major urban environment and hundreds of people are crowding your emergency room.
 Your patient has normal vital signs, normal primary and second survey, but has vomited repeatedly, beginning approximately 2 hours post-event.